We hope you will find it relevant, interesting and enlightening.

-Northern Ballet is the busiest touring ballet company in the UK, creating full length ballets, children’s ballets and a range of digital work with a strong focus on the narrative.
+Northern Ballet is the widest touring ballet company in the UK, creating full length ballets, children's ballets and a range of digital work with a strong focus on the narrative.
 We believe in the value of creating a diverse range of ballets which appeal to as many people as possible, from all walks of life and we constantly seek to engage new audiences.
 Our Learning team work with people and communities who face a range of barriers which may prevent them from benefiting from the arts and in 2016/17 we worked with 58,843 people of all ages and abilities across the UK.

 Since 2012, we have delivered 'Ability', a weekly dance course for adults with a mild to moderate learning disability with the aim of developing the participants technical and creative dance skills while meeting social and developmental needs.
 The group perform locally, regionally and nationally.